BrianRagazzi/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 The Security Group that is applied to the Web Servers only allows HTTP (TCP port 80) from inside the VPC (10.0.0.0/16).

-    The Application Load-balancer changes the source IP of packets it receives to it's private IP address, so those packets are not blocked by the Security Group rule.
+    The Application Load-balancer changes the source IP to its private IP address on packets that it forwards, so those packets are accepted and passed by the Security Group rule.

-    The Network Load-balancer does NOT change the source IP of packets it receives, so those packets are blocked by the Security Group rule.
+    The Network Load-balancer does NOT change the source IP of packets it forwards, so those packets are blocked by the Security Group rule.
+Remember, the Security Group is applied to the instances, not to the network load-balancer.

 .. code-block::